ua0lnj/vdr-plugin-softhddevice/README.txt

 	make
 	make install

-	You can edit Makefile to enable/disable VDPAU / VA-API / NVDEC / Alsa / OSS
+	You can edit Makefile to enable/disable VDPAU / VA-API / CUVID / Alsa / OSS
 	support.
 The default is to autodetect as much as possible.

 Setup:	environment